 Roland took a pretty in-depth approach to create the sounds for the E-A7.
-Every single sound was created in collaboration with expert musicians from different genres, cultures, and locations around the world.
-So, it’s safe to say you get a diverse range of sounds, from grand pianos to the more obscure instruments of the Middle East, and Asia.
+Every sound was created in collaboration with expert musicians from different genres, cultures, and locations worldwide.
+So, it’s safe to say you get a diverse range of sounds, from grand pianos to the more obscure instruments of the Middle East and Asia.
 There are over 1,500 sounds in total.
 On top of that, the sample import function gives you limitless possibilities.

 Roland has added some interesting editing features, also, like instrument-oriented editing.
 This feature lets you tweak the instrumentation of some styles, very useful.
 It only offers chord detection for SMF files, but display lyrics for SMF, KAR, and MP3 files.

 The effects are quality over quantity here.
 There are the usual reverbs and chorus effects, but not a wide variety of each.
-The master EQ has 6 presets, and one user memory location, as does the master compressor.
-The input effects include 6 reverb types and 2 delay types.
+The master EQ has six presets and one user memory location, as does the master compressor.
+The input effects include six reverb types and two delay types.

-To add to the playability, Roland has added 6 pads for triggering phrases/tones, and 1 stop pad.
+Roland has added six pads for triggering phrases/tones and one stop pad to add to the playability.
 The E-A7 has 156 dedicated buttons, so while the panel may look too busy, it’s pretty smart.
 It also has a unique feature on our list, it has dual displays, with styles on the left and sounds on the right.